yzhilong/tp/docs/DeveloperGuide.md

 ### Deleting a game entry

 Note: Use `list` to display the whole game entry list or `find [KEYWORDS]` to display a filtered list.
 1. Deleting a game entry while a list of game entries is shown.
-Assume the size of the list is larger than 1.<br>
+For this test, assume that the size of the list is larger than 1.<br>

    1. Test case: `delete 1`<br>
        Expected: First game entry is deleted from the list.
 Details of the deleted game shown in the status message.